sdat2/seager19/ocean/README.md

 # Ocean model

-The ocean model code is built on legacy Fortran 77 and C code.
+The ocean model was built using legacy Fortran 77 and C code.
 The description from om_main.F is:

 ```fortran77
 c     multimode linear equatorial ocean model, using the INC scheme